-We know the area of this square is $(a_1+b_1)^2$.
+We know the area of the largest square is $(a_1+b_1)^2$.
 The other way is to consider the sum of the areas of the individual triangles making up the square.
 The area of the outermost four triangles is $4 \times {a_1b_1}/{2}= 2a_1b_1$; the area of the next four $2a_2b_2$, and so on.
-The total area is evidently
+The total area is evidently:

 where we have used \eqref{an-bn-cn} and summed the geometric series.
 Equating the two areas, we get: